 \section{Abstract}

-We show that smooth cubic hypersurfaces of dimension $n $ defined over a finite field $\F_q$ contain a line defined over $\F_q$ in each of the following cases: \begin{itemize} \item $n=3$ and $q\ge 11$; \item $n=4$, and $q=2$ or $q\ge 5$; \item $n\ge 5$. \end{itemize} For a smooth cubic threefold $X$, the variety of lines contained in $X$ is a smooth projective surface $F(X)$ for which the Tate conjecture holds, and we obtain information about the Picard number of $F(X)$ and the 5-dimensional principally polarized Albanese variety $A(F(X))$.
+We show that any smooth cubic hypersurface of dimension $n $ defined over a finite field $\F_q$ contains a line defined over $\F_q$ in each of the following cases: \begin{itemize} \item $n=3$ and $q\ge 11$; \item $n=4$ and $q\ne3$; \item $n\ge 5$. \end{itemize} For a smooth cubic threefold $X$, the variety of lines contained in $X$ is a smooth projective surface $F(X)$ for which the Tate conjecture holds, and we obtain information about the Picard number of $F(X)$ and the 5-dimensional principally polarized Albanese variety $A(F(X))$.